FallenDeity/discord.py-masterclass/docs/views.md

 - `discord.ui.View.add_item(item)` - Adds a component to the view.
 - `discord.ui.View.interaction_check(interaction)` - A check that is called when an interaction is received.
 If the check returns `True`, the interaction is processed.
 If the check returns `False`, the interaction is ignored.
-- `discord.ui.View.on_error(interaction, error, item)` - A method that is called when an error occurs while processing an interaction, discord.py dose'nt handle errors that occur in views, so you must handle them yourself.
+- `discord.ui.View.on_error(interaction, error, item)` - A method that is called when an error occurs while processing an interaction, discord.py doesn't handle errors that occur in views, so you must handle them yourself.
 - `discord.ui.View.on_timeout()` - A method that is called when the view times out.
 - `discord.ui.View.stop()` - Stops the view.
 - `discord.ui.View.wait()` - Waits for the view to stop.
 A view is stopped when `discord.ui.View.stop()` is called or when the view times out.